15 Sep 2019

 That’s all I have for now.
 If you’re considering hiking the A.T. and want to talk through any plans, feel free to reach out.
 My email’s at the top of my CV.

 22 Mar 2019

-I started my job at Microsoft six months ago today.
+I started my job at Microsoft five months ago today.
 I had the opportunity to write a small post about what I do for Wes Weimer, my former software engineering professor.
 I thought I’d share some of it here.

 Hi everyone!
 I’m a program manager (PM)1 at Microsoft, working on high-performance computing.
 Professor Weimer asked me to write about my job to give you some industry perspective on what you’re learning right now.

 Large software companies have an interesting problem: they have a lot of work to do on each of their products.
 Whether that’s implementing a new feature, improving performance, or working with another team to create a product integration, there’s often so much work going on that it’s hard to prioritize what to do next.
 That’s where PMs come in!